Stepper Motor Driver Circuit

 • 220KΩ pot or variable resistor

-• 2N3904 or 2N2222 (no. of pieces depend on type of stepper if it’s a 2 stage we need 2 if it’s a four stage we need four)
+• 2N3904 or 2N2222 (no. of pieces depends on the type of stepper; if it’s a 2-stage, we need 2; if it’s a four-stage, we need four)

 • 1N4007 (no. of diodes is equal to no. of transistors)

-• CD4017 IC, .
+• CD4017 IC.

 Stepper Motor Driver Circuit Diagram and Explanation